zoekirsh/strong-params-basics/README.md

 ## Why Strong Params

-In the rails app in this lesson there is our blog application with Strong Params *disabled*.
+In the Rails app in this lesson there is our blog application with Strong Params *disabled*.
 Create a new Post by going to `/posts/new`.
 Once you have created that post, go ahead and edit it at `/posts/1/edit`.
 You'll notice there is no Description field!
 In this case, I don't want the user to be able to modify the description of a post once it's been created.
 This happens in all kinds of different cases.
 You wouldn't want a bank user to be able to edit their account number or balance, would you?
 But! `balance` is still a field on the account class.
 In this case, `description` is still an attribute for the post class.
 Let's see if a user could "hack" our form to be able to modify the `description`.

 1. Right click and inspect the page
 2. Find the input for title. it should look like this: `<input type="text" value="asdferwer" name="post[title]" id="post_title">`